mclaeysb/mclaeysb.github.com/_projects/ferrargis.md

 > What would it look like if count de Ferraris would have made his map today?

 So in this project, I *strapped on a pair* and took the tools I know as far as I could with that goal in mind.
 Let me tell you how that went.
-But first, here's a peek at the result:
+But first, here's a peek at the result (drag the slider in the middle to compare):

 <div id="compare_ferrargis_gent_a5_landscape"></div>